lblod/delta-producer-publication-graph-maintainer/README.md

 ```
 the service can maintain the publication graph residing in another database.
 ### SERVE_DELTA_FILES
 By setting this to "true", this service creates and host delta-files.
-In essence it takes over the role of [delta-producer-json-diff-file-publisher](https://github.com/lblod/delta-producer-json-diff-file-publisher).
+In essence, it takes over the role of [delta-producer-json-diff-file-publisher](https://github.com/lblod/delta-producer-json-diff-file-publisher).
 The motivation of merge this functionality back here:
   - Occam's razor applied applied on services for sane defaults: in many cases, the format of the published files will be the same as what is generated with `delta-producer-json-diff-file-publisher`.
     Hence, it was considered in practice cumbersome to instantiate another service for this.